Isaiah 4:1

 God has a wonderful future planned for

-His children, for those who that have survived the curse of sin and found
+His children, for those who survived the curse of sin and who have found

 salvation through faith in the Savior.
 In that day shall the branch of the